-Tip: Transformation and Data Flow tools are also available on the toolbar.
-Hover the mouse over the tools to find the tool you need.

-7. Click an input and then click the transformation object.
-Repeat as many times as necessary to link all the inputs to the transformation object.
+- Tip: Transformation and Data Flow tools are also available on the toolbar.
+Hover the mouse over the tools to find the tool you need. - 7.
+Click an input and then click the transformation object.
+Repeat as many times as necessary to link all the inputs to the transformation object. - 8.
+Click the transformation object and then click an output.